melowntech/workshop/reference/server/mapproxy/next.rst

 Next steps
 ==========

-Look for :ref:`tutorials` to get examples of VTS-MapProxy configuration, especially :ref:`mapproxy-tutorial`.
+Look for :ref:`backend tutorials <backend-tutorials>` to get examples of VTS-MapProxy configuration.